 The Insurance Company Won’t Pay

 Insurance companies don’t exist to pay out a lot of money.
 They want to pay as little as possible, and they’ll use loopholes and technicalities to do it.
 Even when the insurance company offers you a settlement after an accident, it’s often barely enough to cover your medical expenses or repair your property.
-When you find yourself frustrated by the insurance company’s unwillingness to compensate you, talk to a personal injury attorney.
+When you find yourself frustrated by the insurance company’s unwillingness to compensate you, talk to an auto accident attorney.

 The Insurance Company is Too Aggressive